By Brian in DACA | on 2020-12-09 22:28:00

 The order also addresses the need to issue all work permits and protection for two years, not just one, as had been previously ordered by the current White House.
 Finally, the order makes clear that USCIS must accept applications for advance parole so that DREAMers who qualify can travel internationally.

-The previous conditions necessary to applying to the DACA program are now once again in effect.
+The previous conditions necessary for applying to the DACA program are now once again in effect.
 An individual must meet all of the eligibility requirements in order to apply.

 Those eligible for DACA are DREAMers who: